 Impulse uses the cloud service provider Amazon Web Services (AWS) to store SafeConnect Software Defined Perimeter (SDP).
 AWS provides firewalls, encryption in transit, and connectivity options to help ensure SafeConnect SDP remains secure.
 This allowed SafeConnect to work for customers too far from the storm to lose power.

 To help customers in range of disasters, SafeConnect itself can even deploy in ways that can expedite recovery after a disaster.
 To further help customers maintain operation during Irma, Impulse’s staff continued working remotely and securely when needed using SafeConnect SDP.
 Impulse’s employees who work in alternate locations were available for further assistance.

 Whether your organization has investments in the location of a natural disaster or is looking on from afar, make sure your organization’s digital assets are not left unprotected.
-To learn more about SafeConnect and how it can secure your virtual assets, visit impulse.com/safeconnect or email [email protected].
+Visit our SafeConnect SDP page to learn more or try our 60-day free trial.

 Enjoy this content?
 Signup for our Network Security ebook to learn more about how to improve your network security!